• Home

 Conclusion

-So, wherever you’re headed, whether it be Grandma’s or a dance club, don’t get so caught up in doing The Right Thing you miss your turn.
+So, wherever you’re headed, whether it be Grandma’s or a dance club, don’t get so caught up in doing The Right Thing that you miss your turn.
 Follow your own conscience with a light touch.
 Conscientiousness is the means, not the end.

 If this was helpful, you might want to read my posts The Ten Commandments of the Obsessive-Compulsive Personality and What Happens When a Compulsive Meets the Archetype of the Saint